-NEMSI’s team effort on this project was recognized with two prestigious construction industry awards: Contracting Business Magazine Design/Build Award and Associated Builders & Contractors Excellence in Construction Award – Large Specialty Contractor.
+Our work on this project was recognized with two prestigious construction industry awards: Contracting Business Magazine Design-Build Award and Associated Builders and Contractors Excellence in Construction Award – Large Specialty Contractor.

-ORAFOL Americas is a manufacturer of reflective safety material for transportation/ highway, military, construction, marine, and recreational markets.
-Headquartered in Oranienburg, Germany, the majority of the products are made at the Oranienburg facility.
-ORAFOL employs over 1,700 people worldwide, selling and distributing its product lines in over 100 countries.
+ORAFOL Americas is a manufacturer of reflective safety material for transportation, highway, military, construction, marine, and recreational markets.